 Remember: you’re absolutely enough and you’re doing a great job.

 - Ways to share, with clarity, in a way that minimizes harm to your kids

 - Conversation tips whether you’re staying married or pursuing divorce

 - How to go about supporting your kids while letting them navigate their own unique emotional journey

 - Why waiting for the situation to feel more positive delays healing

 Meet the Faces Behind the Voices

 Choose To Be is focused on women healing from infidelity, betrayal trauma, or from the sexual acting out of their spouse.
-We are a Christian based company, committed to helping women heal.
+We are committed to helping women heal.
 Come be part of the conversation as we interview experts, others who have gone through this journey, as well as gain tools to help you move forward.